Skip to Content

 Share the results

 It is interesting and relevant to share the results.
-For example, you can stimulate motivation by letting you know which departments or groups are doing better than average.
+For example, you can stimulate motivation by letting them know which departments or groups are doing better than average.

-However, if that information leaks out, it can also be useful for malicious parties.
-Therefore, share the information at such a level of abstraction that it cannot be misused.
+However, if that information leaks, it can also be useful for malicious parties.
+Therefore, share the information at such an abstraction level that it cannot be misused.

-You may be able to share more information with certain groups (board/management etc.), but individual feedback is always welcome.
-Immediately report to people who clicked on a wrong link how they could have recognized the phishing email.
+You may be able to share more information with certain groups (board/management, etc.), but individual feedback is always welcome.
+Immediately report to people who clicked on a wrong link how they could have recognised the phishing email.

-Always report to people what they did wrong!
+Always report to people what they have done wrong!

 Lesson 7